 - Green General Storage.
 Substances with a rating no higher than 2 in any hazard category.

 Storage code colors by other companies should be converted to this system.
 Each chemical should be labeled with a color code to avoid confusion of colors assigned by other manufacturers.

 A department may elect to further segregate incompatible materials within the same storage class by using a striped label of the same color.
 The materials should be segregated within the storage area.

 When a color code has not been assigned by a chemical company, a determination must be made based upon the available information.
 This may include:

-Benzene: Looking at MSDS located here we find that the NFPA codes are Health: 2; Flammability: 3; Instability: 0 therefore this is coded Red.
+Benzene: Benzene has NFPA codes of: Health: 2; Flammability: 3; Instability: 0 therefore this is coded Red.

-Sodium Chloride: Looking at MSDS located here we find that the NFPA codes are all below 2 therefore this is coded Green.
+Sodium Chloride: Sodium chloride has NFPA codes that are all below 2 therefore this is coded Green.

-Nitric Acid: The MSDS for nitric acid is found here.
-The NFPA codes are Health: 4; Flammability: 0; Instability: 0; Special Hazard: OX.
+Nitric Acid: The NFPA codes for nitric acid are Health: 4; Flammability: 0; Instability: 0; Special Hazard: OX.
 By using rule 5 above we see that the oxidizer code overrides the health code therefore this is coded Yellow.

-Hydrochloric acid: The MSDS for hydrochloric acid can be found here.
-The NFPA codes are Health 3 and the hazzard warning in section 3 indicates this is corrosive.
+Hydrochloric acid: The NFPA codes for hydrochloric acid are Health 3 and the hazard warning in section 3 indicates this is corrosive.
 The color for this is White.